What is DKIM?

 Why is a DKIM record important?

-When working in tandem with SPF, DKIM better protects your brand from spoofing, ensuring email sent to your subscribers is actually from you or your business.
-DKIM authentication helps mailbox providers detect forged sender addresses.
+When working in tandem with SPF, DKIM better protects your brand from spoofing incidents, ensuring any email sent to your subscribers is actually from you or your business—and not from an imposter.
+DKIM authentication helps mailbox providers detect forged sender addresses, which is critical in stopping cybercriminals from obtaining sensitive information from your company and the recipients on your email list.

 This is where DKIM can become a challenge.
 There are several steps to creating the record and then publishing the record to the DNS, so you may want to get help from your IT department or email service provider (ESP).